KMiOpenBlockchain/isws-inrupt/README.md

 ```
 writeFileToPod(file, targetFileURL)
 ```
-Code snippet from ISWS 2022 Demonstrator:
+Code snippet from ISWS Demonstrators:

 From File
 ```